aws-samples/siem-on-amazon-opensearch-service/docs/configure_aws_service.md

 ## 1. Common Configurations

-SIEM on Amazon ES determines the log type based on the name and path of the file that is put into the Amazon Simple Storage Service (Amazon S3) bucket.
+SIEM on OpenSearch Service determines the log type based on the name and path of the file that is put into the Amazon Simple Storage Service (Amazon S3) bucket.
 The initial value used for this is either the default output path or file name of each service.
 Additional identifiable information is used for services where the log type cannot be determined using the default values only.
 If you want to output logs to S3 using a file path different from the initial value, create user.ini and add your own file name or S3 object key to the “s3_key” field.
-See [Changing Configurations of SIEM on Amazon ES](configure_siem.md) on how to edit user.ini.
+See [Changing Configurations of SIEM on OpenSearch Service](configure_siem.md) on how to edit user.ini.

 If you have the privilege of setting an arbitrary output path to the S3 bucket, include your AWS account ID and region in the output path (as the prefix).
 This information will be attached to the loaded logs.
 However, if the information is already contained in the logs, the information in the logs will be prioritized.

-if you want to store files in the S3 bucket enabling AWS Key Management Service (AWS KMS) encryption, use the AWS KMS customer-managed key that is automatically created when deploying SIEM on Amazon ES.
+if you want to store files in the S3 bucket enabling AWS Key Management Service (AWS KMS) encryption, use the AWS KMS customer-managed key that is automatically created when deploying SIEM on OpenSearch Service.
 The default alias name is aes-siem-key.
 You can also use an existing AWS KMS customer-managed key.
 Click [here](deployment.md) to see how to do this.

 The AWS account used here for instruction purpose is **123456789012** .
 Replace this with your AWS account when following the steps.